DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 The number of polyphony voices is automatically defined by these possible connected "sources" from other module(s), applied on the following input jacks:

-- **V/OCT**, who define the "base" pitches/frequencies (prior frequency modulation by FM/PM or LFO), for all oscillators.
+- **V/OCT**, defines the "base" pitches/frequencies (prior frequency modulation by FM/PM or LFO), for all oscillators.
 - **GATE**, mainly required to control the MIX ENVelope (if enabled), but also (optional) for LFO 1 and/or LFO 2 retriggering.

 These sources come, in general, from the same module, but it's not an absolute rule.
-The most common module is **MIDI>CV** (provided with VCV Rack software), or **DAW** (if you're using VCV Rack 2 Pro Edition as VST/VST3/CLAP/AU plugin from your DAW), who convert incoming MIDI datas (by MIDI controller, by MIDI track) to voltage equivalents to be compatible with the Eurorack standard.
+The most common module is **MIDI>CV** (provided with VCV Rack software), who convert incoming MIDI datas (by MIDI controller, by MIDI track) to voltage equivalents to be compatible with the Eurorack standard.
 However, any polyphonic or monophonic module(s) can do exactly the same job.

 The greatest number of polyphony voices from these sources is always selected by the _Vektor_ module.
 Minimum is 1 (meaning the _Vektor_ module is working as monophonic VCO).
 Maximum number of polyphonic voices (channels) is 16.

-:warning: Please be careful about CPU load as soon as you increase the number of polyphony voices, please keep in mind 16 polyphonic channels x 4 oscillators, plus two LFO (realtime computed waveforms), plus the MIX ENVelope who are using a lot of Pythagorean and trigonometric functions to establish vectors (trajectory) and speeds (per vector), may require an important amount of CPU resources! **Recommended polyphony setting for _Vektor_ is 4 or 8 voices** (depending your computer and the patch complexity), exactly like the Prophet VS hardware synthesizer.
+:warning: Please be careful about CPU load as soon as you increase the number of polyphony voices, please keep in mind 16 polyphonic channels x 4 oscillators, plus two LFO (realtime computed waveforms), plus the MIX ENVelope who are using a lot of Pythagorean and trigonometric functions to establish vectors (trajectory) and speeds per vector, may require an signifiant amount of CPU resources! **Recommended polyphony setting for _Vektor_ is 4 or 8 voices** (depending your computer and the patch complexity), exactly like the Prophet VS hardware synthesizer.

 ---